broadinstitute/seqr-loading-pipelines/cassandra/install.md

 =========================

-## Installing from TARBALL
+## Installing from TARBALL (did the same process with same directory patterns in seqr-db1, seqr-db2 seqr-db3

-1. Install location
+1-Install location

 /local/cassandra